NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 ---

 ## Class BlockBuffer
 The `class BlockBuffer` is a generic class for representing a disk block of any type (`Record`, `Internal Index`, or `Leaf Index`).
 Its only field is `blockNum`.
 The field `blockNum` stores the disk block number corresponding to the block object.
-The block has to be loaded and stored in one of the `32 buffers` of the `StaticBuffer class` before its data can be accessed.
-Adding to the complexity is the fact that the block, once loaded, may not even be present in the buffer memory later on because of the `buffer replacement algorithm` implemented by `Buffer Layer`.
+The block has to be loaded and stored in one of the `32` buffers of the `StaticBuffer class` before its data can be accessed.
+Adding to the complexity is the fact that the block, once loaded, may not even be present in the buffer memory later on because of the **buffer replacement algorithm** implemented by Buffer Layer.
 In order to work with data of the block, any method of the `BlockBuffer class` or its descendent classes need to know the address of the buffer memory to which the block has been loaded.
 Hence any method of this class operating on the block data should first get the pointer to the buffer memory that holds the contents of the block.
 The `getBufferPtr()` method is used for this purpose.
-The public methods of `BlockBuffer` deal with information like `header` and `block type`, which are generic to all blocks. `RecBuffer` and `IndBuffer` classes extend the `class BlockBuffer`, thereby, inheriting all the fields and methods of `BlockBuffer`.
+The public methods of `BlockBuffer` deal with information like **header** and **block type**, which are generic to all blocks. `RecBuffer` and `IndBuffer` classes extend the `class BlockBuffer`, thereby, inheriting all the fields and methods of `BlockBuffer`.

 :::info Note
-* If the class definition of a class (say A) declares another class (say B) as a `friend class`, then an instance of class B can access the `private` fields and methods of class A. This friendship is, however, not inherited by the `child classes` of B.
+* If the class definition of a class (say A) declares another class (say B) as a **friend class**, then an instance of class B can access the private fields and methods of class A. **This friendship is, however, not inherited by the child classes of B.**
 * As per the NITCbase design, the definition of the `class StaticBuffer` contains the declaration: `friend class BlockBuffer`.
-Hence, the methods in `BlockBuffer` can access the `private` fields and methods of the `class StaticBuffer`.
+Hence, the methods in `BlockBuffer` can access the private fields and methods of the `class StaticBuffer`.
-* On the other hand, `RecBuffer` and `IndBuffer` classes can access them only through the public functions of `StaticBuffer class` and through the `public` and `protected` functions of `BlockBuffer class`.
+* On the other hand, `RecBuffer` and `IndBuffer` classes can access them only through the public functions of `StaticBuffer class` and through the public and protected functions of `BlockBuffer class`.
 :::
 ```cpp
 class BlockBuffer{